EasterWorks/v24707/README.md

 Please move through the documents in this repository in the following order:
 1) Getting Started
+2) Klipper Config
-2) Slicer Configuration
+3) Slicer Configuration
-3) Pre-Flight Checks
+4) Pre-Flight Checks
-4) Maintenance / Tuning
+5) Maintenance / Tuning
-5) Modified STLs
+6) Modified STLs

 The above should be all you need to get up and running.
 I have tested the printer prior to listing it for sale and confirmed all is working as expected, so if you run into any bizarre issues, your best bet will be to reach out on the Voron Discord or subreddit!